caktus/dockerfile_post/README.rst

     # Copy in your requirements file
     ADD requirements.txt /requirements.txt

-    # OR, if you’re using a directory for your requirements, copy everything (comment out the above and uncomment this if so):
+    # OR, if you're using a directory for your requirements, copy everything (comment out the above and uncomment this if so):
     # ADD requirements /requirements

     # Install build deps, then run `pip install`, then remove unneeded build deps all in a single step.
     # Correct the path to your production requirements file, if needed.
     RUN set -ex \
         && BUILD_DEPS=" \
         build-essential \
         libpcre3-dev \
         libpq-dev \
         " \
         && apt-get update && apt-get install -y --no-install-recommends $BUILD_DEPS \
-        && python3.7 -m venv /venv \
-        && /venv/bin/pip install -U pip \
-        && /venv/bin/pip install --no-cache-dir -r /requirements.txt \
+        && pip install --no-cache-dir -r /requirements.txt \
         \
         && apt-get purge -y --auto-remove -o APT::AutoRemove::RecommendsImportant=false $BUILD_DEPS \
         && rm -rf /var/lib/apt/lists/*